The debts don’t stop.

 A payout can help the business stay afloat.

-Smart businesses know that if a key person such as a business owner, loan guarantor or shareholder dies, the business might not struggle given all the expenses and planning required to keep it going.
+Smart businesses know that if a key person such as a business owner, loan guarantor or shareholder dies, the business might struggle given all the expenses and planning required to keep it going.
 Life insurance for business pays a lump sum to help cover a range of costs from repaying business loans to business continuity.

 If the insured person dies, your business receives the funds which provide security for a wide range of financial commitments.